garciacallejas/SAR_coexistence/README.md

 ### Code and data for:

-#### Species-area relationships emerge from multiple coexistence mechanisms
+#### The spatial configuration of biotic interactions shapes coexistence-area relationships in an annual plant community

 David Garcia-Callejas, Ignasi Bartomeus, and Oscar Godoy

 ### Structure: